GauravSinghdev/KaraKK/README.md

 # KaraKK

-This is a simple cafe website for users to buy best cookies.
+This is a simple cafe website for users to see best cookies that are on sale.

 ## [Website](https://gauravsinghdev.github.io/KaraKK/)